jalil-salame/jalil-salame.github.io/content/nsudoku-solver.md

 Sometimes we can be sure that `grid_w` is right (ie. if we already have a Sudoku and are using its `grid_w` to create a new empty Sudoku).
-This way we can skip checking invariants which are upheld elsewere.
+This way we can skip checking invariants which are upheld elsewhere.
 Checking the invariant is simple though so we do still check it in debug builds to help with debugging if you do end up using this function wrong.